jamesrees77/billing-extensions-sdk/README.md

 ### `client.openManageBilling()`

-Open the hosted billing / checkout page in a new tab.
+Open checkout page / manage subscription in a new tab (if the user has paid / subscribed, use this to open up a url for them to manage the subscription)

 **Returns**
 - `Promise<void>`